timloveday1/digital-writing-folio/readings.md

 - IF works beyond simulation, occuring as if from the player's viewerpoint, addressing the player directly in the simulation ('you').
 'Second-person narration ("You are") evokes first-person participation ("I am!").'
 Second person text is the most immediate, as the 'you' (or 'I') is removed.

+## Week 3

+### Beyond Txonomy: Digital poetics and the problem of reading - Talon Memmot

+• ‘The actualities of poetic practice in the digital environment are too diverse to permit a comprehensive or coherent taxonomy.’ (pg.
+293)

+• Some digital narratives and digital poetry has not author or authorial text

+• 'Because digital poetry cannot be reduced to a genre of poetry we must begin to consider the applied poetics of the individual practitioner.’
+(294)

+• ‘The user is engaged on the level of consumption rather than participation' (296) - not all digital work requires interaction, decision making etc.

+• ‘The ability to cause thinking is an essential part of digital poetics and rhetoric, and it is here that literacy hypermedia finds its greatest potential. (pg.
+303)

+### Indistinguishable from Magic: Invisible Interfaces and Digital Literature as Demystifier - Lori Emerson

+• ‘we cannot crave what is ubiquitous’ (pg.
+1)

+• how user-interfaces are becoming invisible in their commonplace use in 'third-wave computing' — turning us into consumers rather than producers

+•‘unless we pause from time to time to consider how these metaphors work to create boundaries… they will control us without our knowledge (pg.
+3, Robert Swigart) – ‘interface now obscures software’

+• We have limited tools now – rather we have 'choices' (pg.
+3) meaning things will just 'happen'.

+• User interface art has become marginilised as interfaces become invisible (pg.
+4)

+• 'Natural' or 'minimalist' apart of a movement of invisibility, yet these are 'intermixed' in cultural expectations/norms (pg.
+5 and 8)

+• 'The future of computing is domineering, branded and boring' (pg.
+9)

+•